formigas/formigas-flutter-bricks/formigas_fastlane_cd/README.md

-# fastlane_cd
+# formigas_fastlane_cd

-fastlane_cd is a mason brick that provides a set of actions to help you with Continuous Deployment.
+formigas_fastlane_cd is a mason brick that provides a set of actions to help you with Continuous Deployment.

 ## Pre-requisites